Standard Chartered Zimbabwe: Overview

 Stanchart Zimbabwe is a large commercial bank, serving large corporate clients, upscale retail customers and medium to large business enterprises.
 As of December 2017, it had total assets that were valued at US$815.8 million with shareholders equity of US$84.6 million.

 The headquarters and main branch of Standard Chartered Zimbabwe are located on the First Floor of the Africa Unity Square Building, at 68 Nelson Mandela Avenue, in downtown Harare, the capital and largest city of Zimbabwe.
 As of May 2018, Standard Chartered Bank Zimbabwe employed 582 personnel.

 History

 Standard Chartered Bank Zimbabwe is the oldest financial institution in Zimbabwe, having been established as Standard Bank in 1892.
 The current bank was created when Standard Bank merged with Chartered Bank in 1969.
 According to the bank's website, Stanchart Zimbabwe served in excess of 90,000 account holders, as of May 2018.

 Until 2024, Stanchart Zimbabwe was a subsidiary of Standard Chartered Bank Group, a London-based international financial services conglomerate with operations in more than sixty countries, having a network of more than 1,700 branches and 86,000 people.
-The shares of stock of Standard Chartered Zimbabwe was owned by three corporate entities as illustrated in the table below, according to the bank's website.
+The company shares of Standard Chartered Zimbabwe were owned by three corporate entities as illustrated in the table below, according to the bank's website.